MelihAltintas/vue3-openlayers-docs/docs/componentsguide/styles/style/index.md

 > A container for a collection of styles

-Use it inside ol-feature, ol-vector-layer or ol-interaction-select to give custom styles to vector features.
+Use it inside ol-feature, ol-vector-layer, ol-interaction-select, ol-interaction-draw, ol-interaction-modify to give custom styles to vector features.

 ## Usage